NethermindEth/Taiko-Preconf-AVS/SmartContracts/README.md

 # Taiko Preconf Smart Contracts

 These smart contracts constitute an **actively validated service (AVS)** that provides based preconfirmations of transactions for Taiko L2.
-The contracts are resposible for:
+The contracts are responsible for:

 - Managing registration of staked preconfers who may deliver the preconfirmations on an external P2P layer.
 - Slashing the stake of a preconfer for not respecting a preconfirmation i.e